Alexandraa07/Password-Management-System/README.md

 This project is a console-based password manager developed in C++.
 It allows users to securely store and retrieve login credentials for different websites.

-The application provides a simple interface for adding and searching stored credentials while ensuring basic protection through password encryption.
+The application provides a simple interface for adding and searching stored credentials while ensuring protection through password encryption.

 ## Features
 - Master password authentication before accessing the application